You need to file your online Self Assessment return for the 2018/19 tax year before midnight 31 January 2020.

 Learn more about the Verify system on this Government web page.

 Once you are set up, it’s time to tackle that dreaded return you’ve been putting off.
 Here are some top tips to help make the process as painless as possible.
+But first, take a look at what documents you’ll need to fill out your Self Assessment form.

 1. Don't have all your figures?
 Use (realistic) estimates